dgudenkov-foreign-languages-homework/homework/homework-186/wb_p11.md

     a.
         - must be painted
         - was invented, were thrown
-        - was invaded
+        - has been invaded
-        - was gradually damaged
+        - is being gradually damaged
         - being kissed
-        - will be killed
+        - be killed
         - be found
-        - has already been explored
+        - had already been explored

     b.
-        7, 6
+        7, 2

 4.
     1. are being taught
-    2. were sent
+    2. are sent
     3. be used
     4. decide
     5. will be used
     6. will allow
-    7. is
+    7. will be
-    8. also sent
+    8. will also send
     9. was tested
     10. be introduced